 So of course I’ve been testing recipes I’ve already made a couple of batches of cake pops or really cake balls since I didn’t put them on a stick.
 They are small bites and perfect for a snack.
 I Do Not have the babycakes cake pan any longer.
 I now make mini muffins in place of the round baby cakes muffins.

-Now for the muffins, it’s so easy to use a mini muffin pan to make 2 dozen delightfully delicious muffins for breakfast or brunch.
+To make these as mini muffins it’s so easy.
+I use a mini muffin pan to make 2 dozen delightfully delicious muffins for breakfast or brunch.

 I like to add chocolate chips to my muffins and then I decided to add blueberries too.
 I divided the batter for the add-in ingredients.
 This is the perfect example of why mini muffins are a the perfect brunch food.